awwx/ar/readme.md

   [racket/load](http://docs.racket-lang.org/reference/load-lang.html)
   language.

-  This means that Ail code isn't separatated into compile-time and run-time phases like code in Racket's modules are; but it also means that we don't get some optimizations done for us that Racket's modules provide.
+  This means that Ail code isn't separated into compile-time and run-time phases like code in Racket's modules are; but it also means that we don't get some optimizations done for us that Racket's modules provide.

-* Racket macros can be used from Ail code (but don't work from Arc).
+* Racket macros can be used from Ail code.
+(But note this doesn't mean we can use Racket macros from *Arc*, because Arc's macro expansion and Racket's macro expansion are separate: all the Arc macros get expanded before Racket sees anything, and so there's no way to intermix Arc macros and Racket macros).

-* Ail code can be generated from Arc by using `ail-code`.
+* Ail code can be generated from Arc by using `ail-code` (and an Arc macro can expand into `ail-code`, and so you can write Arc macros which generate Ail code).
 For example, from Arc:

          (ail-code (racket-let ((foo 3))
                      (+ foo 2)))